CENsBonn/fMRI/analysis-data.md

 `RepetitionTime` is the time between successive MRI scans.
 In essence, this means a full 3D snapshot of the entire brain was taken every 7 seconds.

-`TaskDescription` describes what the participant was doing while he/she was laying in the MRI scanner.
+`TaskDescription` describes what the participant was doing while he/she was lying in the MRI scanner.
-The text tells us that experiment was designed in the following way:
+The text tells us that the experiment was designed in the following way:

-1. Participant is asked to lay still in the MRI scanner.
+1. Participant is asked to lie still in the MRI scanner.
 1. Scan begins.
-1. Participant lays still in the scanner for $x$ seconds.
+1. Participant lies still in the scanner for $x$ seconds.
 1. A sound clip is played.
 1. Participant listens to the sound clip for $x$ seconds.
 1. The sound clip is muted.